ierolsen/Trex-Game-with-CNN/README.md

         else:
             time.sleep(0.17)
 ```
-After that, the dinosaur downs again but I must **release** it because, if I don't, dinosaur keep to stay down.
+After that, the dinosaur downs again but I must **release** it because, if I don't, the dinosaur keeps to stay down.
 ```python
         keyboard.press(keyboard.KEY_DOWN)
         keyboard.release(keyboard.KEY_DOWN)